betterscientificsoftware/bssw.io/CuratedContent/IssueTrackingSoftware.md

 Most modern web-based repository hosting systems such as BitBucket, GitHub, and GitLab provide integrated issue tracking systems and support most, if not all, of the capabilities listed above.

+While we discuss Issue and Bug Tracking Systems, remember that there are also Trouble ticket systems used by HelpDesks across the organizations.
+Some of the popular ones are ServiceNow, Remedy, Salesforce, Samanage, Wrike, etc.

-The Issue Tracking software that are most frequently used by software developers are listed in this article but there exists several other Issue Tracking Software Tools such as HELP desks - which are more customer focused and help deal with business practices and ITIL standards.
+The Issue Tracking software that are most frequently used by software developers are listed in this article.
+However, in addition to Issue Tracking software, there exist several other options such as Trouble ticket systems used by HelpDesks across the organizations.
+Some of the popular ones are ServiceNow, Remedy, Salesforce, Samanage, Wrike, etc.

 [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_issue-tracking_systems) has an extensive page comparing various Issue Tracking Systems that are in use today.